-We return to Queenstown mid-afternoon and the rest of the day will be at leisure for you to further explore Queenstown.
+Following lunch, we return to Queenstown and the rest of the day will be at leisure for you to further explore Queenstown.
 You may wish to take the opportunity to take a boat journey up and down the lake.
 (Overnight Queenstown) BL